Part IV: What Survives

 That is not what happened.
 The confidence never really arrived.
 I live with less certainty than I once performed.

 That is a loss.
 There is difficulty in not knowing, in losing a world where death had an answer, family had an eternal mechanism, suffering had a plan, and the right men could tell you what mattered most.
-There is difficulty in replacing a map with a compass.
 But there is also peace: the peace of no longer overstating what I know, no longer forcing every good feeling to become evidence, and no longer treating openness as failure.

-I am glad I left.
+I am glad I left, and I would encourage anyone to leave — not because leaving fixes a life, but because honesty is a better foundation to suffer on.
+The church has a phrase for finishing a calling well: honorably released.
+That is how I have come to think of it.
+Not escaped, not lapsed, not lost — released, with the work complete enough to leave, and thanks owed in both directions.
 I do not want to spend the rest of my life merely having left.
-Deconstruction asks what was false.
-Reconstruction asks what can still be built, what disciplines still matter, what warnings were clumsy but real, and what forms of life can help people become good.
-Deconstruction clears space.
-Reconstruction makes the space livable.
+Leaving asked what was false.
+Living afterward asks what can still be built, what disciplines still matter, what warnings were clumsy but real, and what forms of life can help people become good.

 So what survives?
 Family survives, without the totalizing script.
 Agency survives, as adult discernment rather than supervised obedience.
 Restraint survives, without taboo.
 Ritual survives, if rebuilt without false claims.
 Music survives, even when the old words no longer mean the same thing.
 Transcendence survives, not as cosmic promotion, but as responsibility for other beings' experience.
 Faith may survive too, if faith means trustful action under uncertainty rather than counterfeit knowledge.